 After 15 years teaching arts, science and humanities to teens and people of all ages, I pursued the medical marijuana field when Massachusetts voters ushered in the new law.
 Unfortunately for patients, there were few professionals who could guide them in the proper use of cannabis and how to grow their own medical marijuana.
-I now fill the education gap as a medical marijuana consultant.
+I now fill the education gap as a medical marijuana consultant and cannabis business consultant.

 For over two years, there were no dispensaries open in Massachusetts so I fulfilled the role of educator and caregiver for many patients.
 The patients that came to me were often the least informed and the most ailing.
-I have advised hundreds of patients in their use of cannabis.
-I have studied and tested strains in order to provide the most relief to my patients.
-I often change the name of a strain to more properly fit it’s usage in an attempt to bring a more healthful approach to strains.

 As I discovered what worked for patients in terms of dose, type of product, and ingestion method, I became even more patient focused.
 It has always been my goal to reduce symptoms in patients and minimize their use of conventional medications that have unwanted side effects.
 I also advise parents on safe marijuana use for teens and young adults.
 I believe the “abstinence-only” philosophy delivered to teens on marijuana use is ineffective.